Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Introduction

 \section{Introduction}

-In the area of operations research and management science, many decision making problems involve complex stochastic systems and discrete decision variables.
+In the areas of operations research and management science, many decision-making problems involve complex stochastic systems and discrete decision variables.
 In presence of stochastic uncertainties, many replications of stochastic simulation are often needed to accurately evaluate the objective function associated with a discrete decision variable.
-Such problems are sometimes referred to as \textit{Discrete Simulation Optimization} or \textit{Discrete Optimization via Simulation} (see \cite{nelson2010optimization}, \cite{hong2015discrete}).
-For complex stochastic systems, even one replication of simulation can be time consuming or costly.
-When the decision space is large, it is often computationally impractical to run simulations for all the decision variables, creating a challenge in finding the optimal or near-optimal decision variable.
-To circumvent this challenge, problem structure such as convexity or local convexity of the objective function may need to be exploited to save costs and improve efficiency.
+Such problems are sometimes referred to as \textit{Discrete Optimization via Simulation}, \textit{Discrete Simulation Optimization}, or \textit{Simulation/Stochastic Optimization with Integer Decision Variables} (see \cite*{nelson2010optimization,hong2015discrete,ragavan2021adaptive}).
+For complex stochastic systems, even one replication of simulation can be time consuming or costly; see also \cite*{xu2010industrial,sun2014balancing,xu2016accelerated} for related discussions.
+When the decision space is large, it is often computationally impractical to run simulations for all choices of the decision variables, creating a challenge in finding the optimal or near-optimal choice of decision variables.
+To circumvent this challenge, problem structure such as convexity or local convexity of the objective function may need to be exploited to lower costs and improve the efficiency to find an optimal or near-optimal choice.